Oswald sipped his coffee.

 Oswald assured Jervis that he hadn’t come for a refund—though he was curious how Jervis heard about the incident.
 As usual, Jervis Tetch was tightlipped about his sources but eager to talk about anything else.
 While he kept up a stream of gossipy nonsense, he ushered Oswald to a door marked with a stylized H denoting an entrance to the High Line, though it had been worn, sunbleached and graffiti’d to resemble a runic hat.

 Well.
 It was the price you paid when you visited Jervis.
 Oswald knew that, though that word invited implied a choice you never felt you had, even without a hat.
 When you met Jervis on his turf rather than yours, there was some sort of tea, some sort of fruit tart and you watched him work.
 Last time it was theta waves with a pinch of 5 Hz and pastry with gooseberry jam.
-Today it was blackberry macarons (full size), and dainty monogrammed doll house plates on dainty miniature chargers, miniature spoons on miniature napkins, and a frightful account of the serial killer that had half the city in a twist.
-The killer who was destroying Oswald’s Happy Hour night by night, had henchmen admiring Batman groupies theming tasers.
+Today it was blackberry macarons (full size) and tiny doll house cinnamon buns, dainty monogrammed plates on dainty miniature chargers, miniature spoons on miniature napkins, and a frightful account of the serial killer that had half the city in a twist.
+The killer who was destroying Oswald’s Happy Hour night by night, had henchmen admiring Batman and groupies theming tasers.
 In short—kwak—it was more pertinent than Jervis’s usual workshop blather:

 “They found one of those serial killer shrines, don’t you know, with trophies.
 ‘Cray-cray’ as the March Hare told the Caterpillar.
 Oh, now look at these darling little gift bags.
 I don’t really need them, but they’re so dainty and sweet, I couldn’t resist.
 I thought they could go on the table like party favors, but only behind the women’s place settings, none for the men, so the table doesn’t look too cluttered…”